Indonesia seeks to get back its manufacturing mojo

 An analysis of broker recommendations on 29 Indonesian manufacturing companies shows that half are a “buy” or “strong buy”, one-third a “hold”, and the remainder a “sell” or a “strong sell”, according to data from Thomson Reuters StarMine.

 Some of Indonesia’s biggest manufacturers look expensive.
-PT Unilever Indonesia, which makes consumer products for export to countries ranging from Japan to South Africa, trades at 39.6 times next year’s earnings - more than double the Jakarta market’s average of 14 times.
+PT Unilever Indonesia (UNVR.JK), which makes consumer products for export to countries ranging from Japan to South Africa, trades at 39.6 times next year’s earnings — more than double the Jakarta market’s average of 14 times.

-But many, like top cement maker PT Semen Indonesia , cigarette manufacturer PT Gudang Garam and automaker PT Astra International, are trading below the market average.
+But many, like top cement maker PT Semen Indonesia (SMGR.JK), cigarette manufacturer PT Gudang Garam (GGRM.JK) and automaker PT Astra International (ASII.JK), are trading below the market average.

 “Investors still believe that there is still so much more room for mature manufacturing companies to grow in Indonesia, since our consumption per capita is much lower compared to other Asian markets,” said Jemmy Paul Wawointana, Head of Investment at Sucorinvest Asset Management.